cbrown5/AI-assistants-for-scientific-coding/readme.md

 ## Teaching plan

 Set-up and run an agent 'paper in a prompt.
 Initial seminar
-Overview of VSCode

-How to get chatbots to work.
-Go over ellmer etc... with class.
-Make this pretty quick as we want just want everyone to have a chatbot.
-Do a hands up to see who has what software working.

-Then look at copilot with class (just introduction to its different features )
+Overview of VSCode and copilot with class (just introduction to its different features )

+Chatbots in ellmer

-Then look at stats workflows
+Then look at stats workflows (chapter 8)
 - asking problem solving.
 Include diy stats bot again.
 Compare multi-turn etc...
 - Implementation advice
 - Actual coding
+- Run some experiments with class, get half to do one thing, half to do something different. e.g. get them to try specific vs vague prompt and score the answers.

 Spec sheets